I will instruct you and teach you in the way which you should go; I will counsel you with My eye upon you.Psalm 32:8(NASB)

 But David's celebration is not simply about the justified aspect of his salvation, for once redeemed... the man of faith must choose to walk by faith and to live by faith.
 David is celebrating this sanctifying grace.
 This sanctifying aspect of his salvation from God is ours, as we grow in grace and mature in the faith.

-When one lesson is learned another is forthcoming.
+When one lesson is learned, another is forthcoming.
 David was to yield to the Lord and not resist His chastening rod.
-He was to be prepared to walk God's better way rather than follow his own imperfect whim.
+He was to be prepared to walk God's better way rather than follow his own imperfect whims.
 He was to surrender His imperfect will so that the perfect will of God may be fulfilled in his life.

-May we learn this important lesson and keep a short rein on sin and be ready and willing to learn the lessons God has to teach us.
-May we allow His counsel to lead us in the decisions we make in life - for when we delight ourselves in the Lord HE gives us the desire of our heart.
+May we learn this important lesson, keep a short rein on sin, and be ready and willing to learn the lessons God has to teach us.
+May we allow His counsel to lead us in the decisions we make in life - for when we delight ourselves in the Lord HE gives us the desires of our heart.

-Heavenly Father, there are many times when I have failed to listen to Your voice, gone my own way and fallen flat on my face!
-Thank You that I can confess my faults to You and that You are faithful and just to forgive all my sin and cleanse me from all unrighteousness.
-Help me to grow in grace, mature in the faith and draw ever closer to You.
-Keep me alert to your instructions, show me the path I should go and guide me with Your eye, I pray.
-How Wonderful to know that You have scheduled every day of my life for my greater benefit.
-May I never stray from Your perfect path and may my life be a godly witness to others and a blessing to You - this I ask in Jesus' name, AMEN.
+Heavenly Father, there are many times when I have failed to listen to Your voice, gone my own way, and fallen flat on my face!
+Thank You that I can confess my faults to You, and that You are faithful and just to forgive all my sins and cleanse me from all unrighteousness.
+Help me to grow in grace, mature in the faith, and draw ever closer to You.
+Keep me alert to your instructions, show me the path I should go, and guide me with Your eye, I pray.
+How wonderful to know that You have scheduled every day of my life for my greater benefit.
+May I never stray from Your perfect path, and may my life be a godly witness to others and a blessing to You.
+This I ask in Jesus' name, AMEN.